 2. Printing out the PDF file of your notary application.

 3. Signing Section 3 A of the notary application in the presence of a notary public.

 4. Having the notary complete Section 3 B of the notary application.

 5. Having the two endorsers you provided on notary application sign Section 4 A and B.

 6. Taking your completed notary application and government or state issued identification to your County Clerk of Superior Court Office.

 7. Paying the $37.00-$42.00 fee to the county clerk and taking your oath of office.

 How can I start the Georgia notary application process to become a Georgia notary?

-To become a Georgia notary, please follow the instructions listed on the previous section on "How to become a Georgia notary".
+To become a Georgia notary, please follow the instructions listed on the previous section.
 Click here for more information on how to become a Georgia notary, and read our Georgia law section.
-More information can found at the Georgia Secretary of State's website.
+More information can be found at the Georgia Secretary of State's website.